shlemiel/vimrc/README.md

 ## What's changed?

+Added/removed a lot of features to provide **minimal set of enhancements for general-purpose use of vim**.
+* Added vim-smoothie, vim-wiki, calendar.vim
+* Added mapping of gz to switch to last tab
+* Added <Ctrl-b> mapping to open the ctrlp buffer (omitted in original vimrc)
+* Added default settings in my_configs.vim (number, relativenumber, cursorcolumn, showcmd, ...)

 * Removed auto-pairs, bufexplorer, mru.vim, open_file_under_cursor, vim-commentary, vim-surround, vim-yankstack, vim-zenroom2
 * Removed :W (:w is often mistyped.
 Run vim as sudo to edit special files.)
 * Removed Key mappings related to buffer navigation (Use tabs instead of buffers.)
+* Removed to, tc (Directly close buffers when closing tabs.)
 * Removed foldcolumn=1 (Convinient when copy-pasting on remote terminal.)
 * Removed mapping of F5 to compilation (Use build scripts on a dedicated terminal.)
-* Removed ,w
+* Removed mapping of ,w
+* Removed mapping of to, tc
 * Removed mapping of 0 to ^
+* Removed mapping of <leader>j, <C-j>
 * Removed automatic cleaning of trailing white spaces
 * Removed bracket autocompletion
 * Removed xdate
 * Removed mapping of Space, C-Space to searches

-* Added vim-smoothie, vim-wiki, calendar.vim
-* Added mapping of gz to switch to last tab
-* Added default settings in my_configs.vim (number, relativenumber, cursorcolumn, showcmd, ...)
+* Removed some of mappings of vim-multiple-cursors

 ## Included Plugins